Javier Carballo

-Javier Carballo is a Spanish entrepreneur who has developed his professional career mainly in the new technologies and entertainment sectors.
+Javier Carballo (born 19 August 1961) is a Spanish entrepreneur who has developed his professional career mainly in the new technologies and entertainment sectors.

+Personal life

-He was born in Madrid on August 19, 1961 secondary school being Salesianos of Atocha, also in Madrid.
-In 1985 he graduates in Marketing and Commerce at ESIC Business & Marketing School, and follow different courses at IESE Business School, in Madrid; at École Supérieure des Sciences Économiques et Commerciales-ESSEC, in Paris; and at University of Michigan.
+Carballo was born in Madrid on 19 August 1961.
+He attended secondary school Salesianos of Atocha, also in Madrid.
+In 1985, he graduated in Marketing and Commerce at ESIC Business & Marketing School, and followed different courses at IESE Business School, in Madrid; at École Supérieure des Sciences Économiques et Commerciales-ESSEC, in Paris; and at University of Michigan.

-Having lived in France and in the United States, in 1990 returned to Spain to work in the organization of the Barcelona Olympic Games as Purchasing and Sponsors Director.
-From 1993 he resides permanently in Madrid though with short professional stays in countries as China and México.
+Having lived in France and the United States, in 1990, Carballo returned to Spain to work in the organization of the Barcelona Olympic Games as Purchasing and Sponsors Director.
+From 1993, he resides permanently in Madrid though with short professional stays in countries such as China and Mexico.
 Added to his business activity, he participates in philanthropic activities, is visiting professor at ESIC Business & Marketing School and participates in conferences on innovation and entrepreneurship.

-Passionate of reading and flying, he is the father of three children.
+He is the father of three children.

-Business Activity
+Business activity

 Javier Carballo founded several companies in the last 14 years.
 In 1999 creates Loyalt-eCommerce, Internet portal that will become later the professional services website of the company of telecommunications Vodafone.

 In 2004 together with a pool of financial investors founded a company in Madrid to develop a themed park for children called Micropolix.
 Opened in 1999 by the President of the Community of Madrid Doña Esperanza Aguirre, in its 9400 m2 recreates a real city with all its common occupations (firefighters, police, supermarket, airport, road safety circuit,...).
 There, children aged 5 to 13 years, play grown-up, understanding how society works and learning at the same time universal values such as tolerance and coexistence.
 The success of the concept was absolute and only two years after its opening the park had already received over 1,5 million visitors.
 Since then the park has deserved wide praise to its educational merits.
 Amid the honors received: "Childhood 2009 Award"; "Protagonist of Education 2012 Award".
 In 2009 Javier Carballo was awarded with the prestigious "Best Entrepreneur of the Year" and in early 2010 he opted to divest from the company to start new challenges.